Baguio Philippines Travel Guide: Hotels, What to Do & Itinerary

 Baguio is a mountain resort city located in Benguet of Northern Luzon, Philippines.
 Considered to be the country’s Summer Capital, Baguio is undoubtedly one of the top tourist destinations in the Philippines.

-Filipino families also frequent Baguio when going on road trips because of the city’s proximity to Manila and its colder climate owing to its high elevation.
-The temperature in Baguio is about 7 to 8 °C cooler than the lowland with average temperatures ranging from 15 to 23 °C.
+Filipino families also frequent Baguio on road trips because of the city’s proximity to Manila and its colder climate, owing to its high elevation.
+The temperature in Baguio is about 7 to 8 °C cooler than the lowlands, with average temperatures ranging from 15 to 23 °C.

 Lowest temperatures are recorded between November and February, making this a great destination for those who want to escape the heat and humidity in Manila, especially during the colder Christmas season.